techiediaries/techiediaries/_posts/2020/laravel/2020-01-15-laravel-6-ajax-crud-tutorial-with-bootstrap-modal-and-pagination-example.md

 $ php artisan migrate
 ```

-## Step 5 - Adding a Laravel 6 Route
+## Step 5 - Adding a Laravel 7 Route

-Let's now create a Laravel route for accessing the
+Let's now create a Laravel 7 route for accessing the view.

 Go to the `routes/web.php` file and add following resource route: